Ricardo Guzman

 Welcome!

-I am a fourth-year PhD candidate at the Aix-Marseille School of Economics [AMSE].
-I work on questions in economic development and agricultural economics using tools from spatial economics.
+I am a fourth-year PhD candidate at Aix-Marseille School of Economics [AMSE].
+I work on questions in economic development, agricultural and environmental economics.

-My research focuses on agricultural technology and policies that lift constraints to adopting these technologies.
+My current research focuses on markets for agricultural technology and policies that lift supply constraints to adopting these technologies.
 My work combines survey, administrative, and geospatial data with quasi-experimental methods.

 In my Job Market Paper (JMP), I study the arrival of patented crop technologies in sub-Saharan Africa.